haicy/HRCM/readme.txt

 1. Introduction

-1.1 HRCM is implemented with C++.
+1.1 HRCM is implemented with C++ referring to the source code of HiRGC (https://github.com/yuansliu/HiRGC).
+But different from HiRGC, HRCM realized the lowercase character matching and the second-level matching, optimized the memory management, improved the compression efficiency in large collections of genome compression.

-1.2 For details of methods, please refer to the original paper.
+1.2 For details of methods, please refer to the original paper (https://doi.org/10.1155/2019/3108950).

 1.3 This tool is implemented with linux operating system, you can run the tool on Linux operating system, other operating system is not guaranteed.